Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Blonde roast coffee grounds on the left.
 Dark roast coffee grounds on the right

-Depending on the brewing technique you’re going to use, you can switch up the grind size to your needs.
+Depending on the brewing technique you use, you can adjust the grind size to suit your needs.

-You can read more about the right grind size for the different brewing techniques in this article.
+You can read more about the optimal grind size for various brewing techniques in this article.

 Which brewing technique do I use for blonde and dark roasts?